yousef526/Building-a-Scalable-Data-Pipeline-for-Reddit-Data-using-PySpark-and-Databricks/README.md

 What it typically covers:
 - **Load & schema:** Read raw JSON/CSV from local or DBFS, define explicit schema (types for timestamps, integers, strings).
 - **Cleansing:** handle nulls, trim whitespace, drop duplicates on post IDs, cast numerics, standardize timestamps (`created_utc` → `timestamp`).
-- **Normalization:** select/rename columns, flatten nested fields, and (optionally) explode arrays (e.g., tags).
+- **Normalization:** select/rename columns, flatten nested fields, and explode arrays.
-- **Filters & QA:** remove non‑English rows (if required), filter empty titles/bodies, simple text rules (e.g., keep alphanumeric and spaces).
 - **Outputs:** write **Delta/Parquet** to a managed “silver” path or as managed tables in Databricks for downstream analytics.
-- **Basic profiling:** quick counts, missingness ratios, top subreddits, distribution of scores/comments.
+- **Basic profiling:** quick counts, top comments in travel subreddits and which comments have highest scores.

 > **Run outline (Databricks):**
 1. Attach to a cluster with **Spark 3.x** and Delta.
 2. Set `raw_path` (e.g., `dbfs:/FileStore/raw/`) and `silver_path` (e.g., `dbfs:/FileStore/silver/`).
 3. Execute cells to read, clean, and write Delta tables.
-4. (Optional) Create views: `CREATE OR REPLACE TEMP VIEW posts_silver AS SELECT ...`

 ---